OmkaarA/firewall/README.md

 - **Network profiles (Domain, Private, Public)**

 By managing these rules, users can control network access at a granular level, improving system security and monitoring.

+---

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this project in accordance with the license terms.